flare-foundation/flare-tx-sdk/README.md

 - `votePowerBlock` The block number used to determine the vote powers in voting process;
 - `voteStartTime` The start time (in Unix time) of the proposal voting;
 - `voteEndTime` The end time (in Unix time) of the proposal voting;
-- `thresholdConditionBP` The percentage in base points of the total vote power required for the proposal "quorum";
+- `thresholdConditionBP` The percentage in base points of the  circulating supply required for the proposal "quorum";
 - `majorityConditionBP` The percentage in base points of the proper relation between FOR and AGAINST votes;
 - `circulatingSupply` The circulating supply at vote power block.